 Wi-Fi is everywhere in our town centres and high streets; it's very rare in the digital age to find yourself without access to some form of wireless connection.

-Ian Kilpatrick, chairman of Wick Hill Group, reckons businesses need to implement wireless to meet staff expectations:
+Ian Kilpatrick, chairman of Nuvias Group, reckons businesses need to implement wireless to meet staff expectations:

 "Wireless is more cost-effective, more convenient, less disruptive, encourages productivity - and users want it."